Mino Province: Historical record

 During the Kamakura and Muromachi Period, the Toki clan held the position of shugo of Mino Province.
 During the Sengoku period, Saitō Dōsan usurped political power from the Toki, and later the province was conquered by Oda Nobunaga.
 The Battle of Sekigahara took place at the western edge of Mino, near the mountains between the Chūbu Region and the Kinki Region.
 With the establishment of the Tokugawa Shogunate, several feudal domains were established in Mino.
 At the time of the Meiji restoration, Mino was divided into 18 districts, which in turn were divided into 131 subdistricts and 1561 villages.
 The total assessed kokudaka of the province was 654,872 koku.

 Historical districts

+Mino Province consisted of twenty-one districts: